ON THIS PAGE

 The MACsec Key Agreement (MKA) protocol maintains the MACsec session between two nodes on a point-to-point MACsec link.
 The MKA protocol works at the control plane level between the two nodes.
 One node acts as the key server and generates a secure association key (SAK) to secure the link.

-When the local nodes initiates an RE switchover, it sends a request to the remote peer node to suspend the MACsec session at the control plane.
+When the local nodes initiates a Routing Engine switchover, it sends a request to the remote peer node to suspend the MACsec session at the control plane.
 At the data plane, traffic continues to traverse the point-to-point link during suspension.
 The SAK that was programmed prior to suspension remains in use until the switchover is complete.
 After the switchover, the key server generates a new SAK to secure the link.
 The key server will continue to periodically create and share a SAK over the link for as long as MACsec is enabled.

-statement.
-Otherwise, the key server rejects any
+requests using the suspend-on-request statement.
+Otherwise, the key server

-suspension requests, resulting in termination of the MACsec session.
+rejects any suspension requests, resulting in termination of the MACsec session.

-When you configure the suspend-for
+When you configure the suspend-for and suspend-on-request

 During GRES, the following MACsec features are disabled: